Using Pipelines

 Copy the contents of the following sample

-and not a specific git repository to be used.
-This allowsTasks
+Taskand not a specific git repository to be used.
+This allowsTasksto be reusable for multiplePipelines and purposes. -

 Create the